It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 - A self-certification form (JCQ/ME Form 14) can be obtained from the Examinations Office which can then be countersigned by your doctor or nurse.

-- Parents and candidates are reminded that the school will require payment of entry fees (currently £35.00 per GCSE subject) should a candidate fail to attend an examination without good reason.
+- parent/carer and candidates are reminded that the college will require payment of entry fees (currently £40.00 per GCSE subject) should a candidate fail to attend an examination without good reason.

 - Please note that misreading the timetable will not be accepted as a satisfactory explanation of absence.